EAAI-26: The 16th Symposium on Educational Advances in Artificial Intelligence

 11:00-12:30: Session 9 - AI for AI/STEM Education

-Chair: Avinasha Anand
+Chair: Avinash Anand

-- Context Selection and Rewriting for Video-based Educational Question Generation
+- Context Selection and Rewriting for Video-based Educational Question Generation (Link)

-Mengxia Yu; Bang Nguyen; Olivia Zino; Meng Jiang - Sound-AI: A Pedagogical Tool for Exploring AI in Audio and Bioacoustic Research
+Mengxia Yu; Bang Nguyen; Olivia Zino; Meng Jiang - Sound-AI: A Pedagogical Tool for Exploring AI in Audio and Bioacoustic Research (Link)

-Muhammad Azeem; Hoang D. Nguyen; Rosane Minghim - SlideBot: A Multi-Agent Framework for Generating Informative, Reliable, Multi-Modal Presentations
+Muhammad Azeem; Hoang D. Nguyen; Rosane Minghim - SlideBot: A Multi-Agent Framework for Generating Informative, Reliable, Multi-Modal Presentations (Link)

-Eric Xie; Danielle Waterfield; Michael Kennedy; Aidong Zhang - LeanTutor: Towards a Verified AI Mathematical Proof Tutor
+Eric Xie; Danielle Waterfield; Michael Kennedy; Aidong Zhang - LeanTutor: Towards a Verified AI Mathematical Proof Tutor (Link)

 Manooshree Patel; Rayna Bhattacharyya; Thomas Lu; Arnav Mehta; Niels Voss; Narges Norouzi; Gireeja Ranade - Brains vs. Algorithms?
-How Experts and Students See AI-Generated Distractors
+How Experts and Students See AI-Generated Distractors (Link)

 Zifeng Liu; Hai Li; Jie Chao; Wanli Xing - How Does LLM-powered Coding Assistance Shape Incidental Learning?
-Exploring Cognitive Forcing Strategies in Programming Education
+Exploring Cognitive Forcing Strategies in Programming Education (Link)

 Ba-Thinh Tran-Le; Patrick Thomas; Nicholas M. Stiffler; Thuy Ngoc Nguyen